hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 }
 ```

 We can use `trycmd::TestCases::new()` to create a new test case.
-Then we can use `case()` to add test cases.
-The argument of `case()` is a glob pattern.
+Then we can use `.case()` to add test cases.
+The argument of `.case()` is a glob pattern.
 It will enumerate all the files that match the pattern and run them as test cases.

-In this example, we use `tests/cmd/*.toml` to match all the files in `tests/cmd` that end with `.toml`.
+In this example, we used `tests/cmd/*.toml` to match all the files in `tests/cmd` that end with `.toml`.
 We also use `README.md` as a test case.
 The `README.md` file is a markdown file, but trycmd will treat it as a test case.
-It will run the command in the code block and verify the output and it is a very useful feature when you want to test the examples in your README.
+It will run the command in the code block and verify the output, which is a very useful feature when you want to test the examples in your README.

 We can treat this test case as a normal test case and run it with `cargo test`.